khushisrivastava17/Rock-Paper-Scissor-Game-/README.md

 -Scores are updated based on who wins
 -User and computer scores are tracked, and after each round, current scores are displayed.

--The game continues until the user press 'q' to exit ending with a thankyou message
+-The game continues until the user press 'q' to exit ending with a thankyou message.